marcizhu/microk8s-nas/README.md

 - [Renovate](https://github.com/renovatebot/renovate): Universal dependency update tool to keep manifests up-to-date
 - [Prometheus](https://prometheus.io): A tool to scrape and store time-series metrics from other services
 - [Grafana](https://grafana.com): An open-source dashboard to monitor Kubernetes, storage and system metrics
+- [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets): A Kubernetes controller and tool for one-way encrypted Secrets

-### Applications
+### Multimedia

+- [Jellyfin](https://jellyfin.org): A library for all your videos, movies and series, allowing to watch them on you phone, smart TV, computer, etc.
+- [Prowlarr](https://prowlarr.org): An advanced, open-source media management tool designed to automate the process of finding, downloading, and organizing content from Usenet and torrent indexers
+- [Radarr](https://radarr.org): A powerful movie manager that lets you organize, track, and automate downloads of films across multiple clients effortlessly
+- [Sonarr](https://sonarr.tv): A PVR for Usenet and BitTorrent users.
+It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them
 - [Transmission](https://transmissionbt.com): A fast, easy and free torrent client for macOS, Windows and Linux

-- [Plex](https://www.plex.tv/): A library for all your videos, movies and series, allowing to watch them on you phone, smart TV, computer, etc.
+### Miscelaneous

 - [Gickup](https://github.com/cooperspencer/gickup): A simple tool to backup all my repositories locally to my NAS
+- [Open WebUI](https://openwebui.com): Frontend for Ollama, LM Studio & more, allowing to chat with different local LLMs
+- [Renovate Bot](https://www.mend.io/renovate/): Automatically detects outdated packages and delivers updates as pull requests to selected repos

 ## :globe_with_meridians:&nbsp; Network configuration